arofiqimaulana/Course-Python-For-Data-Analysis/Section 2 (Built-in Data Structures)/README.md

 x = {"a", "b", "c"}

 5. Array <br/>
 is a sequential arrangement of data elements paired with the index of the data element.
+Only Array can do mathematical operation.

 6. Dataframe <br/>
 is two-dimensional size-mutable, potentially heterogeneous tabular data structure with labeled axes (rows and columns).